-The reason behind mobile learning becoming a necessity is that the modern employee has adopted smartphones, tablets and laptops as the preferred device to consume content, with smartphones coming out on top.
+The reason behind mobile learning and mobile workforce management becoming a necessity is that the modern employee has adopted smartphones, tablets and laptops as the preferred device to consume content, with smartphones coming out on top.
 This helps organizations to directly deliver learning to employees anytime, anywhere, which ultimately increases adoption of learning programs.
 Another predominant reason for mobile learning to make a permanent place in employee L&D is the fact that if used correctly, it has the ability to keep employees engaged, and thus increase absorption and retention of knowledge.
 However, herein lies the problem.
 A number of corporate organizations do not know how to use mobile learning to its full potential.

 In this article, we will discuss ways corporate organizations can use mobile learning to engage their workforce, and make their learning and development programs fruitful.